 open/close all folders

 A mutant from Germany, Nightcrawler possesses superhuman agility, wallcrawling, a prehensile tail

 , and the ability to teleport.
 Despite his demonic appearance, he is a devout Catholic and even led to believe he was an ordained priest for some time note

 .
 Nightcrawler was raised in a circus, where he was accepted with the other "freaks", and grew to have a playful and happy-go-lucky personality.
-He's apparently a fan of swashbuckling fiction, as for a time, he took up swordplay and started to wear an almost pirate-like costume.
+He's a fan of swashbuckling fiction and Errol Flynn in particular, and for a time, he took up swordplay and started to wear an almost pirate-like costume.
 Kurt later discovered that the villainous terrorist Mystique was his mother, who had to abandon him because he couldn't change his shape and blend in with her.
 This also makes him Rogue's adoptive half-brother.
 Nightcrawler, while never heavily featured, is generally considered to be the Ensemble Darkhorse

 and manages to consistently rank in the top 5-10 most popular X-Men.
 He's also one of the most lucky with women, as his unusual appearance and approachable personality tends to draw women to him really easily.
 Especially the tail and the fuzzy.
 Chicks dig the fuzzy.